Should Data Privacy Eclipse Convenience?

 #3, Facebook is an open forum, Educa has layers

-For an early childhood education program that has clear ideas about how it wants to communicate its approach, this presents challenges.
+For an educational institution that has clear ideas about how it wants to communicate its approach, this presents challenges.
 And really, this ability to manage communications is a big part of what brought Educa into existence.

 The Educa platform has two distinct feeds for communicating with families: